ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 It is left to Verifier Policy to determine if or how to log the inputs used for a given Appraisal Session for optional use in Attestation Results.

 Note: Verifier Policy may be subject to external requirements by organizational or regulatory policy.

-## Input Validation and Transformation (Phase 1) {#sec-phase1}

-In Phase 1 the Verifier constructs an Appraisal Context that will serve as the set of valid sources of information for the Appraisal Procedure.
-The primary goal of this phase is to ensure that all necessary information is valid and available for subsequent processing.

 ### Input Validation {#sec-phase1-valid}